Nightjar: Caprimulgidae

+In addition, a fossil species, Ventivorus ragei has been described in 1988 from southwest France by Cécile Mourer-Chauviré based on two partial coracoids.

 Also see a list of nightjars, sortable by common and binomial names.

 Distribution and habitat

 Nightjars inhabit all continents other than Antarctica, as well as some island groups such as Madagascar, the Seychelles, New Caledonia and the islands of Caribbean.
 They are not known to live in extremely arid desert regions.
 Nightjars can occupy all elevations from sea level to 4200 m, and a number of species are montane specialists.
 Nightjars occupy a wide range of habitats, from deserts to rainforests but are most common in open country with some vegetation.

 The nighthawks are confined to the New World, and the eared nightjars to Asia and Australia.